 - Fashion and apparel company elo drove 10,000,000 app sessions in their first year.
 Learn how here.

-- Children’s apparel brand Bailey’s Blossoms drove 162K app downloads in 2022, with completely organic, unpaid strategies.
+- Children’s apparel brand Bailey’s Blossoms drove 162K app downloads in 2022 with organic, unpaid strategies.

 How do I set up push notifications?

 If you’re using a web-based platform, the process is pretty simple.
-You just need to create an account, add your website URL, and then copy and paste some code into the header of your website.
+You need to create an account, add your website URL, and then copy and paste some code into your website’s header.

-If you want to create app push notifications, you first need to develop your ecommerce app.
+To create app push notifications, you first need to develop your eCommerce app.
 Plobal Apps can build you a custom mobile app for little to no upfront costs in under a month.
-Spending $100K on a mobile app is a thing of the past now that Shopify has developed mobile integrations and certified partners like Plobal can access.
+Spending $100K on a mobile app is a thing of the past now that Shopify has developed mobile integrations, and certified partners like Plobal Apps can access it.

 Why push notifications from mobile apps are the most effective tool today.

-The ecommerce world is constantly changing and it can be hard to keep up.
-But if there’s one thing that you need to know, it’s that push notifications from mobile apps are the most effective way to reach your customers today.
+The eCommerce world is constantly changing, and it can be hard to keep up.
+But if there’s one thing you need to know, push notifications from mobile apps are the most effective way to reach your customers today.

-Mobile app users are more engaged and more likely to convert than customers who just receive SMS and email messages.
+Mobile app users are more engaged and likely to convert than customers who receive SMS and email messages.
 Here are some staggering statistics to prove this: